keras-team/keras-hub/CONTRIBUTING_MODELS.md

 `from_presets()` function; this will be added at a later stage when you open a PR for adding presets.

+Validation Colab: Create a Colab notebook that: Loads weights from the original model source.
+Manually loads these weights into an instance of your KerasHub backbone.
+Compares the output of your backbone with the original model's corresponding layer output on sample inputs, ensuring numerical closeness.
+Unit Tests (your_model_backbone_test.py): Include tests for forward pass, save/load, and correct output shapes with various configurations.

 #### Convert weights from the original source and check output!

 Before you open a PR for adding the model backbone class, it is essential to check